This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl list-units --type=service --state=failed UNIT LOAD ACTIVE SUB DESCRIPTION ● cpanel_php_fpm.service loaded failed failed FPM service for cPanel Daemons ● cphulkd.service loaded failed failed cPanel brute force detector services

 Often, a “failed” status simply indicates that a service hasn’t been enabled on the server.
-You can quickly check whether or not a service has been enabled using the is-enabled
+If you are not using PHP-FPM then you don’t need to enable the service.
+So, the “failed” status doesn’t always mean there is an issue.

 command: